GiorgosBouh/Machine-Learning-with-Minimal-IMUs/README.md

 When you decide the GitHub repository name, you can adapt this sentence directly in the paper:

-> The code used to generate the features, run the movement-quality analyses, evaluate reduced sensor configurations, and produce the proof-of-concept window-level feedback extension is available in the GitHub repository `<REPO_NAME>`.
+> The code used to generate the features, run the movement-quality analyses, evaluate reduced sensor configurations, and produce the proof-of-concept window-level feedback extension is available in this GitHub repository .

 If you want a slightly longer version:

-> All code used for the data loading, repetition segmentation, interpretable feature extraction, subject-level classification, sensor-subset analysis, explainability layer, and proof-of-concept window-level feedback analyses is available in the GitHub repository `<REPO_NAME>`.
+> All code used for the data loading, repetition segmentation, interpretable feature extraction, subject-level classification, sensor-subset analysis, explainability layer, and proof-of-concept window-level feedback analyses is available in this GitHub repository
+> The code in this GitHub repository may be used only with the prior consent of the authors.

 ## Practical Note for Copying This Folder to a Mac